targetteal/o2-pt/rule-book.md

 ## Transparency

-When requested, you are expected to share all relevant information about your roles' work, including each project you are working on, actions identified, prioritization criteria and relevant metrics.
+When requested, you are expected to share all relevant information about your _Roles_' work, including each project you are working on, actions identified, prioritization criteria and relevant metrics.

 Upon request, you are also expected to give estimates and projections about possible completion dates of projects and actions, even though those projections shall not be considered deadlines or commitments.

 ## Prioritization

-You are expected to prioritize your work in alignment with circle priorities defined by the Outer Link, or any other process that sets priorities.
+You are expected to prioritize your work in alignment with _Circle_ priorities defined by the Outer Link, or any other process that sets priorities.

 ## Circle Meetings

-When requested by other circle members, you should prioritize attending to the circle meetings over working on your roles' project and actions.
+When requested by other _Circle_ members, you should prioritize attending to the _Circle Meetings_ over working on your _Roles_' project and actions.

 # Circle Meetings

-Circle members regularly gather in a space called circle meeting in order to perform one or more of the 5 special modes described in the upcoming sections: _Review_, _Sync_, _Adapt_, _Select_, and _Care_.
+Circle members regularly gather in a space called _Circle Meeting_ in order to perform one or more of the 5 special modes described in the upcoming sections: _Review_, _Sync_, _Adapt_, _Select_, and _Care_.

-Circle members can invite people that are not members of the circle to solve particular issues or process tensions.
+Circle members can invite people that are not members of the _Circle_ to solve particular issues or process tensions.

-Circle meetings are scheduled by the circle's Secretary and facilitated by the Facilitator, two special roles described in the core roles section.
+_Circle Meetings_ are scheduled by the _Circle_'s Secretary and facilitated by the Facilitator, two special _Roles_ described in the core _Roles_ section.

 ## Meeting format

-Circle meetings start with a check in round and end with a check out round.
-The Facilitator fills the meeting with one or more of the 5 different modes, according to the time available and the needs of the circle.
+_Circle Meetings_ start with a check in round and end with a check out round.
+The Facilitator fills the meeting with one or more of the 5 different modes, according to the time available and the needs of the _Circle_.

 In the check in round, one at a time, each participant shares how he or she is coming to the meeting.

 In the check out round, one at a time, each participant shares a closing reflection about the meeting.

-The Facilitator should not allow any discussion or crosstalk in both rounds, in order to preserve the individual space of every circle member.
+The Facilitator should not allow any discussion or crosstalk in both rounds, in order to preserve the individual space of every _Circle_ member.

 The different modes should never be mixed together.
 The Facilitator must state the name, goal, and clarify rules of each mode before beginning to facilitate each one.

 ## Review Mode

-The goal of the _Review Mode_ is to give transparency about the circle's work.
+The goal of the _Review Mode_ is to give transparency about the _Circle_'s work.
 That is usually accomplished by reviewing metrics, recurring actions, and projects.

-It's up to the Facilitator to decide how specifically the _Review Mode_ is conducted, except if a restriction determines otherwise.
+It's up to the Facilitator to decide how specifically the _Review Mode_ is conducted, except if a _Restriction_ determines otherwise.

 Detailed suggestions can be found in the **Pattern Library**.